apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 `ServerMessage` uses a `Reference` counting system to control its lifecycle.
 When the reference reaches zero, it knows no one references it and it can safely delete itself.

 The `ServerMessage` refers to `StoredMessage`.
-The `StoredMessage` the backs the underlying message storage.
+The `StoredMessage` backs the underlying message storage.
 It provides methods that get the content and the metadata.
 This might return cached copies, or it might cause store operations to fetch the data from the disk.

 `StoredMessage` can be flowed to disk.
 The `Broker` (`FlowToDiskCheckingTask`) responds to memory pressure by flowing messages that are in-memory only (i.e. transient messages) to disk and freeing the cached copies of persistent messages from memory.
 This approach frees up memory for messages.

 ### Message and Configuration Store

 Messages are written to the `MessageStore` and configuration to the `DurableConfigurationStore`.
 It is possible to back these with the same underlying provider or use a different provider for configuration and messages.

 There are several store provider implementations: